 The Store System Information (STSI) instruction gives more useful and detailed information about the base configuration and temporary upgrades.
+You can more easily resolve billing situations where independent software vendor (ISV) products are used.

 The model and model capacity identifiers that are returned by the STSI instruction are updated to coincide with the upgrade.
-For more information, see "Store System Information instruction" on page 378.
+For more information, see "Store System Information instruction" on page 363.